Tuxedo Maine Coon Cats

 Maine Coons are also incredibly gentle and patient.

-In fact, they are so famous for their even temperament that they have earned themselves the nickname the “gentle giants” of the cat world.
+They are so famous for their even temperament that they have earned themselves the nickname the “gentle giants” of the cat world.

 Additionally, Maine Coons get along especially well with children and are a lot more patient with humans and pets alike.